Invoca/developer-docs/source/api_documentation/call_ingestion_api/index.rst

       * - Custom Header
         - Sends a header with the format `<Custom Header>: <Token>`

+After a new call is successfully submitted via the API, a message is sent to notify the Invoca Audio Processing system to download the recording and begin processing.
+The audio processing system attempts to download the recording via a standard network request using **wget** or **curl**.

 If the Invoca Audio Processing system is unable to succesfully download and process the call recording then a message will be sent via email notifying your Invoca Customer Success Manager (CSM) who will then reach out to help resolve any issues.
 Please see the **Call Processing Error Notifications** section for more details.